Diana fritillary

+Description

+The species exhibits marked sexual dimorphism, with males of the species exhibiting an orange color on the edges of their wings, with a burnt orange underwing.
+Females are dark blue, with dark, almost dusty underwings, and are also larger than males.

+Life cycle

 The larvae feed on violet leaves.
 Dianas are unusual in that they do not lay their eggs directly on the host plant, instead scattering the eggs around the base of the plant.
 Upon hatching, larvae burrow into the ground over winter to emerge in spring.
 Adults feed on flower nectar and dung.